State Bank of India (SBI): history, headquarters, current position, logo and more

 Subsidiary of the State Bank of India, India’s premier investment banker, which has been at the forefront of providing comprehensive financial services for the last seven decades.

-SBI Capital Markets Limited (SBICAPs) is recognised as a Market Leader in Project Advisory, Capital Markets, and Debt Capital Markets through unique, winning, and innovative strategies.
+SBI Capital Markets Limited (SBICAPs) is recognized as a Market Leader in Project Advisory, Capital Markets, and Debt Capital Markets through unique, winning, and innovative strategies.

 SBI Cards and Payments Services Limited (SBICPSL)